 The present document is prepared by the National Statistics Office of Georgia - Geostat.
-The aim of the report is to inform the statistical data users about collection and analysis of the vital statistics data in Georgia.
+The aim of the report is to inform the statistical data users about the collection and analysis of the vital statistics data in Georgia.

 The document represents the existing registration system of civil acts and its linkages to the quality of the vital statistics data.
-The document contains the recent data analysis of births, deaths, marriages and divorces.
+The document contains the recent data analysis of births, deaths, marriages, and divorces.

 The report also contains Annexes.
-The Annex 1 contains the statistical data on Georgia since 1950 year: (1) Summary of Vital Statistics; (2) Crude Rates of Vital Statistics; (3) Population as of 1 January, components of population change and population growth.
+Annex 1 contains the statistical data on Georgia since 1950: (1) Summary of Vital Statistics; (2) Crude Rates of Vital Statistics; (3) Population as of 1 January, components of population change and population growth.

-Annex 2 "Variables for producing vital statistics" provides an overview of the variables that are considered most important for producing vital statistics.
-The list of variables to be presented in the Annex 2 is based on the information that is collected on births, deaths, marriages and divorces in the civil registration system and medical certification databases, and is in accordance with the international recommendations1.
+Annex 2 "Variables for producing vital statistics" provides an overview of the variables required for the production of vital statistics and their availability in the databases.
+These variables are based on the civil registration system (births, deaths, marriages, divorces) and medical certificate databases, and are in line with the international recommendations.

-Annex 3 includes a list of vital statistics tables by availability recommended by the United Nations for developing a vital statistics report2.
+Annex 3 includes a list of vital statistics tables by availability recommended by the United Nations for developing a vital statistics report.